 - ASHG statement on direct-to-consumer genetic testing in the United States.
 2007.
 American Journal of Human Genetics 81:635-637, http://www.ashg.org/pdf/dtc_statement.pdf (accessed July 13, 2017).

 - Association for Molecular Pathology.
 2015.
-Association for molecular pathology position statement: Direct access genetic testing (direct to consumer genetic testing)—February 2015. http://old.amp.org/publications_resources/position_statements_letters/documents/AMPpositionstatementDTCtesting-FINAL_002.pdf (accessed July 12, 2017).
+Association for molecular pathology position statement: Direct access genetic testing (direct to consumer genetic testing)—February 2015.
+Available at: http://old.amp.org/publications_resources/position_statements_letters/documents/AMPpositionstatementDTCtesting-FINAL_002.pdf (accessed July 12, 2017).

 - Children’s Health Fund.
 2015 (unpublished).
 Health app decision tree.

 - Federal Trade Commission.
 2016.
 Mobile health apps interactive tool.
 Available at: https://www.ftc.gov/tips-advice/business-center/guidance/mobile-health-apps-interactive-tool#which (accessed October 24, 2016).